 Limits – Setting time limits for how long a group spends on any one strategic thinking exercise before moving to another creates opportunities to look at situations from many different perspectives more efficiently.

 Movement - One reason for recording ideas - whether on paper or electronically - is to allow you to make them portable and bring them closer to or further away from others ideas to create new concepts.

-Numbers – Creativity and innovation are typically numbers games.
+Numbers – Creativity and innovation are numbers games.
 The more ideas you generate, the greater the probability you’ll arrive at on-target answers to address your strategic opportunity.